 What day will Trump take office?

-Trump and Vance will take office on Monday, January 20 after the inauguration ceremony on the steps of the US Capitol in Washington, D.C.
+Trump and Vance will take office on Monday, January 20 after the inauguration ceremony, which this year has been moved inside to the rotunda of the US Capitol due to freezing weather in Washington, D.C.
+Traditionally, inaugurations are held outside on the steps facing the National Mall.

 The ceremony will begin at noon local time, and Trump will become president once he takes the oath of office.